 Hollandaise sauce

 Hollandaise sauce is that lovely creamy sauce you have tasted a hundred times on eggs benedict or over a poached salmon.

-It is not that difficult to make at all if you remember just a couple of simple rules that are outlined for you below.
+Well it turns our that it is not that difficult to make at all if you remember just a couple of simple rules that are outlined for you below.

 Hollandaise is one of my favorite sauces.
 As long as it doesn’t “break”, it’s perfect.
+And not letting it boil is the key.
+Do that one think and you will be a hollandaise sauce master.

+Hollandaise sauce